 BPC-157 prevented, attenuated, and reversed gastric lesions across three protocols: prophylactic (given before drinking), concurrent (given during), and therapeutic (given after damage).
 This triple-mode protection persisted throughout the three-month drinking period.

-The researchers termed this "chronic cytoprotection," a cell-protection effect that does not diminish with extended use.
-This is significant because many gastroprotective agents lose effectiveness over weeks.
+The researchers termed this "chronic cytoprotection."
+The cell-protection effect did not diminish with extended use.
+Many gastroprotective agents lose effectiveness over weeks.
+BPC-157 did not.

 Source: Prkacin et al., 2001